-Although some people recommend alternative treatments for colds (such as zinc and vitamin C in large doses, or herbal products such as echinacea), none of these has been proven to prevent or effectively treat colds.
-Since herbal products can have negative side effects, lots of doctors don't recommend them.
+Although some people recommend alternative treatments for colds (such as zinc and vitamin C in large doses, or herbal products such as echinacea), none of these is proven to prevent or effectively treat colds.
+Because herbal products can have negative side effects, lots of doctors don't recommend them.

 - About TeensHealth